raaalphhh/machine-learning-table-queueing-system/README.md

 ▶️ Run the System
-Use your terminal or command prompt: python main.py
+Use your terminal or command prompt:

+bash
+Copy code
+python main.py
-If you want to use a different video: python main.py --video path/to/your/video.mp4
+If you want to use a different video:

+bash
+Copy code
+python main.py --video path/to/your/video.mp4

 🔬 Example Applications

 Restaurant or cafeteria queue management

 Smart cafeteria monitoring systems

-Real-time occupancy detection for space optimization Integration with booking or self-seating systems
+Real-time occupancy detection for space optimization

+Integration with booking or self-seating systems

 💡 Future Improvements

 Replace YOLOv4 with YOLOv8 for faster performance

 Add multi-camera support for large spaces

-Integrate with a web dashboard for live seat status Deploy model using TensorRT or ONNX for edge devices (e.g., Jetson Nano)
+Integrate with a web dashboard for live seat status

+Deploy model using TensorRT or ONNX for edge devices (e.g., Jetson Nano)

 ⚠️ Notes

-If the system runs slowly on your computer, reduce frame size in main.py by adjusting: resize_scale = 0.5  # Lower value for faster processing
+If the system runs slowly on your computer:

+Reduce frame size in main.py by adjusting:

+resize_scale = 0.5  # Lower value for faster processing

 Use GPU acceleration (CUDA) if available in OpenCV.

 📜 License

 This project is open-source and intended for educational and research purposes under the MIT License.

 👨‍💻 Developer: Ralph Buenaventura